aironhight/Snake-game/README.md

   very likely to be a snake tile.

 - Please check the javadocs to get more information about the methods(doc/index.html) or read the inline comments.

+- Most of the testing was done in the 'System testing' phase by actually playing the game.